WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_11.md

 therefore thus says the LORD of hosts: "Behold, I will punish them.
 The young men shall die by the sword, their sons and their daughters shall die by famine,

 ###### 23
 and none of them shall be left.
-For I will bring disaster upon the men of Anathoth, the year of their punishment." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For I will bring disaster upon the men of Anathoth, the year of their punishment."

 ***